Monday, 23rd January* is your 'From Script To Screen' Online Greenlight Review (OGR)

 This maps the entire plot scene by scene in a limited way.
 The action is summed up in paragraphs consisting of a line or two for each scene.

 In addition, your OGR should evidence that you are up-to-date with your film reviews and ongoing CG Artist's Toolkit project work (life-drawing/Maya tutorials/Meg's animation exercises/Justin's character exercises etc).
 Your OGR might include links to the corresponding posts and/or images.
 Historically, students who use their OGR to manage their weekly tasks in this way manage their workloads more successfully.

 Remember, you're gunning for a 'green light' - you want to take your script into the pre-production stage as soon as possible, so ensure that your story idea is developed sufficiently and communicates effectively.
 Please note: your OGR should be a professionally presented, spell-checked, with an emphasis on graphic design, layout and project branding.

-Your creative partnerships for this project are particularly important.
+Your creative partnerships for this project are important.
 I want to see you working together proactively - and standing up to each other too; if you think your partner's story idea isn't working, you should say so - constructively.
 Find dynamic and visual ways of archiving your partnerships - video diaries, anyone?
 Audio recordings of brainstorming sessions?
 Surprise me!
-Your creative partnerships should feel active and exciting - you're not just ticking boxes on a brief, you're learning how to collaborate and build professional working relationships - and no radio silence please; if you don't interact with others positively you're being unsupportive and unprofessional - simple as.
+Your creative partnerships should feel active and exciting.
+You're learning how to collaborate and build professional working relationships - no radio silence please.
 Get involved.
 Be useful.
 Be honest.
-Come up with solutions.
+Be supportive.